darshgun/atlaskit/docs/guides/03-linking.md

    E.g. `cd ../confluence-frontend && yarn link @atlaskit/editor-core`

-3. Run the full build if you haven't ran it already or it is out of date, otherwise you can skip: `bolt build`.
+3. Run the full build if you haven't ran it already or it is out of date, otherwise you can skip: `yarn build`.

-   To speed this up, you can specify that only a specific dist type is built with `bolt build --distType esm`.
+   To speed this up, you can specify that only a specific dist type is built with `yarn build --distType esm`.

-   Note that our packages expose their `d.ts` files through the `cjs` build, so if you only build `esm`, you will experience the same caveats as [individual package builds](../../CONTRIBUTING.md#individual-package-builds) and `link-ak` where certain types are coerced to `any`.
+   Note that our packages expose their `d.ts` files through the `cjs` build, so if you only build `esm`, you will experience the same caveats as [individual package builds](../../CONTRIBUTING.md#individual-package-builds) and `link-pkg` where certain types are coerced to `any`.

-4. Run the package you're working on in watch mode: `bolt watch <package>`
+4. Run the package you're working on in watch mode: `yarn watch <package>`

-   E.g. `bolt watch editor-core`
+   E.g. `yarn watch editor-core`

 **Note**: Be careful with specifying the 'cjs' distType.
 If you have already built the 'esm' dists, the product repo will most likely only be reading that, resulting in no changes being picked up.